Child & Adolescent Psychiatry Fellowship

 The Department of Child and Adolescent Psychiatry Fellowship participates in the National Residency Matching Program®, also known as The Match®.
 We only accept residency program applications through the Electronic Residency Application Service® (ERAS®), run by the Association of American Medical Colleges.

-Each year, interviews for residency positions take place from September through December.
+The application process will remain on ERAS® and NRMP®.
+Each year, interviews for residency positions typically take place from September through December; however, please note that 2020 interview dates may change because of COVID-19.
 If you are selected for an interview, we will contact you via email.